-Stay updated with happenings at St. Felix Seminary
+Stay updated with happenings at St. Felix Minor Seminary

 The event began with an energetic parade.
 Each house marched in precision, uniforms crisp, flags raised high, and chants echoing like thunder across the field.
 Spectators cheered the loudest as the houses saluted the judges' stand: